groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-watermark-annotations-pdf-guide/_index.md

 final Annotator annotator = new Annotator(inputFilePath);
 ```

 **Important note**: The `Annotator` object loads your PDF into memory, so make sure you have sufficient RAM for large files.
-For PDFs over 50MB, consider processing in smaller batches.
+For PDFs over 50 MB, consider processing in smaller batches.

 ### Step 3: Create Optional Reply Objects